pmkruyen/dearscholar/readme.md

 3) compile DearScholar using [Phonegap's online tools](https://build.phonegap.com/) using these certificates and keys.

 ### Step 4: Deploy your clone or derivate version of DearScholar
-Obviously, after Step 3, you may want to submit your  modifified version of DearScholar to the App Store or Google Play Store.
-However, while DearScholar clones might be allowed on Google Play, submisions of clones run the risk of being rejected on the App Store due to Apple's policies.
+Obviously, after Step 3, you may want to submit your modified  version of DearScholar to the App Store or Google Play Store.
+However, while DearScholar clones might be allowed on Google Play, submissions of clones run the risk of being rejected on the App Store due to Apple's policies.
 More importantly, combining our strengths to develop DearScholar further will be more productive for the research community and more fun!
 Thank you! 😃.

 ## File structure of the app
 Researchers and (potential) contributors who want to know what happens under DearScholar's hood, can also browse [the app's files](https://github.com/pmkruyen/dearscholar/tree/master/app) outlined below.